 |Practical Nursing II||PNP112||Semester II||12||PNP111 and NUR100|

 This program includes 33 credits of practical nursing theory and clinical practice in health care facilities.
 PNP111 (Fundamentals), requires clinical practice six (6) hours per week.
-PNP112 (Medical Surgical) and PNP 113 (Geriatrics, Pediatrics, Maternal/ Child Health) both require clinical practice eighteen (18) hours per week.
-Students must earn a numerical grade of 78 or higher in all PNP courses with the exception of NUR100, in which students must earn a numerical grade of 80 or higher.
+PNP112 (Medical Surgical), PNP 113 (Geriatrics, Pediatrics, Maternal/ Child Health) both require clinical practice eighteen (18) hours per week.
+Students must earn a grade of 78% or higher in all PNP courses with the exception of NUR100, in which students must earn a grade of 80% or higher.
 Students who fail to meet either the clinical objective or the grade requirement of a PNP course fail that course.
-To ensure currency, credits for BIO203 and BIO204 earned more than five years prior to enrollment in the practical nursing clinical sequence are not accepted.
-Note that there are many prerequisites that must be met for acceptance into the Practical Nursing Certificate Program.

 As a prerequisite for a clinical placement in the Nursing program, all students must undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 These checks are required due to potential unsupervised contact with children, the disabled, or the elderly during a clinical experience.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible for clinical placement.
 The College is authorized by the Commonwealth’s Department of Criminal Justice Information Services, pursuant to Massachusetts General Laws, Chapter 6, Sections 167-178 B, to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.